-In all meetings with developers, Parish Council Members, Employees and

-Professionals working on the Councils behalf are reminded of the critical importance of not pre-determining the position on any possible future planning application.

-For individual Parish Councillors in particular, this could require them to take no part in the discussion/decision making, when an application becomes live and appears on the Parish Council agenda for consideration.
-It is noted, however, that expressing a pre-disposition, for example of either ‘welcome in principle’ or ‘concerns because of x, y or z’, is permissible.
+In all meetings and communications with developers, Councillors, employees and professionals working on the Council’s behalf are reminded of the critical importance of not pre-determining the position on any possible future planning application.
+This could require Councillors to take no part in the discussion/decision making, when an application becomes live and appears on the Council’s agenda for consideration

 Councillors Code of Conduct

-Parish Councillors will, when having meetings with developers:
+Councillors will, when having meetings or communication with developers:

 Always apply the rules in the Councillors Code of Conduct, which must always be complied with.

-Always apply the guidance in this Protocol, which seek to explain and supplement the Councillors Code of Conduct for the purposes of making impartial decisions.
+Always apply the guidance in this Protocol

 If a Councillor does not abide by this Protocol and the Code of Conduct, they may:

-Put the Parish Council at risk of proceedings on the legality or maladministration of any decisions made.
+Put the Council at risk of proceedings on the legality or maladministration of any decisions made.

 Put themselves at risk of being challenged with an allegation of misconduct in not complying with the Protocol and/or Code of Conduct